DUPIXENT is the first biologic for adult patients with uncontrolled moderate‑to‑severe atopic dermatitis.1-3

 WARNINGS AND PRECAUTIONS

-Conjunctivitis and Keratitis: Conjunctivitis and keratitis occurred more frequently in subjects who received DUPIXENT.
-Conjunctivitis was the most frequently reported eye disorder.
+Conjunctivitis and Keratitis: Conjunctivitis and keratitis occurred more frequently in atopic dermatitis subjects who received DUPIXENT.
+Conjunctivitis was the most frequently reported eye disorder in these patients.
+Among asthma subjects the frequency of conjunctivitis and keratitis was similar between DUPIXENT and placebo.
 Advise patients to report new onset or worsening eye symptoms to their healthcare provider.

-Comorbid Asthma: Safety and efficacy of DUPIXENT have not been established in the treatment of asthma.
-Advise patients with comorbid asthma not to adjust or stop their asthma treatments without consultation with their healthcare provider.
+Atopic Dermatitis Patients with Comorbid Asthma: Advise patients not to adjust or stop their asthma treatments without consultation with their physicians.

 DRUG INTERACTIONS: Avoid use of live vaccines in patients treated with DUPIXENT.